 - Monitors the integrity of the financial statements of the Group and assists the Board in fulfilling its responsibilities relating to external financial reporting and similar announcements, including Half Year and Annual financial statements and quarterly trading updates.

-- Reviews key accounting and auditing issues.
+- Reviews key accounting, auditing and tax issues.

 - Recommends appointment and/or reappointment of the external auditor and approves their terms of engagement.